-On Clear Air Day on 15 June 2023, King's staff from the ReSET (Restarting Economy in Support of Environment, through Technology) project offered a guided tour of the dense network of weather and air pollution monitoring stations at Strand Aldwych.
+On Clear Air Day on 15 June 2023, King's Professors and the ReSET project offered a guided tour of the dense network of weather and air pollution monitoring stations at Strand Aldwych.
 Although we continue to reduce air pollution and support clean air by decarbonising our fleet and encouraging active travel, the Business Low Emission Neighbourhoods initiative is no longer active.